 Just how many members belong to this club?
 How many people vape around the world today?
+How many own vape kits?
 This is exactly what we wanted to find out.
 Since the vaping market is relatively new, user research is still relatively thin and underdeveloped.
-After researching a ton of awesome sources and the most recent vape statistics (and using a bit of simple math), we attempted to estimate this number.
+After researching a ton of awesome sources and the most recent vape statistics (and using a bit of simple maths), we attempted to estimate this number.
 In the following article, we will share our findings and present our rationale for unofficially estimating “How Many People Vape Around the World?”

 How Many Vapers in the World?

 Presenting an estimate for the worldwide usage of e-cigarettes is more difficult than you could ever imagine.
 The vaping market changes daily.
 Laws in some countries change suddenly, impacting the vaping population; while some emerging countries have witnessed extreme growth just within the last few years.

 To make our global estimate as fair as possible, we turned to two reliable data sources for vaping industry statistics -- the CDC and Euromonitor International.
 Through these sources we know that: